Adam T. Hirsh

-I am a third year student in the Pain Lab and the Clinical Psychology PhD program at IUPUI.
+I am a fourth year student in the Pain Lab and the Clinical Psychology PhD program at IUPUI.
 I earned my BA in psychology from Lake Forest College, a small liberal arts college in Lake Forest, IL.
-Generally, my research interests lie in the intersection of psychosocial variables, cognition, and pain.
+Generally, my research interests lie at the intersection of psychosocial variables, cognition, and pain.
 For my master's thesis, I examined the role of pain catastrophizing in working memory deficits associated with pain.
 I am also interested in racial disparities in pain treatment, with an emphasis on interventions to help Black veterans with chronic pain achieve parity and more effective treatment.
-Beyond graduate school and psychology, I love spending time with my friends and family, cooking (thanks to my Italian grandmothers), and watching movies/TV, but preferably some combination of the three.
+Beyond graduate school and psychology, I love spending time with my friends and family, cooking (thanks to my Italian grandmothers), and listening to podcasts.

-I am a second year student in the Pain Lab and the Clinical Psychology program at IUPUI.
+I am a third year student in the Pain Lab and the Clinical Psychology program at IUPUI.
 I earned my BS in Biology and Neuroscience from Davidson College and my MA in Psychology from Montclair State University.
-My research interests include psychosocial factors affecting chronic pain treatment and substance use outcomes, and racial disparities in healthcare.
+My research interests include psychosocial factors affecting chronic pain treatment, substance use outcomes, and racial disparities in healthcare.
 I am also interested in spiritual and religious competencies for mental health professionals.
-In my spare time, I can be found listening to podcasts, running along the Monon trail, and baking all kinds of vegan desserts.
+In my spare time, I can be found listening to podcasts, walking my dog along the Monon trail, and baking all kinds of vegan desserts.